It's not too late to volunteer to help at the

 On site parking fee of $5.00 per car.

-No Dogs Allowed On Grounds except permitted service dogs for the disabled & Trial Dogs in designated area only.
+No Dogs Allowed On Grounds except permitted service dogs for the disabled & Demonstration Dogs in designated area only.